wp-plugins/media-consumption-log/readme.txt

 * Daily consumption
 * Monthly consumption
+* Hourly consumption
 * Total consumption
 * Average consumption
 * Consumption amount
+* Most consumed

 To create a statistics page make a new site and add the shortcode "[mcl-stats]" to it.

 = Quick Post =
 In Quick post you can easily create a new post for a running serial.
 Check the screenshots for example.

-= Complete =
+= Serial Status =
-Here you can set a serial as complete.
-Complete serials will not show up in Quick post and also will be separated on the status page.
+Here you can set a serial to complete or abandoned.
+Complete and abandoned serials will not show up in Quick post and also will be separated on the status page.

-= Unit =
-Here you can set units for serial which will be used in the statistics.

-= Data =
+= Forgotten =
-Sometimes it is necessary to rebuild the saved data, because you renamed a category.
-This is normally not necessary because every time you create a new post or edit a post the data is rebuild.
-The data is used for the Status, Statistics, Quick Post and Complete.
+Shows serials which haven't got a new post in the last 91 days (The number of days can be changed in the settings).

 = Settings =
 Here you can change the options of the plugin.
+You also can rebuild the data and see if there is a post without mcl number in the monitored categories.

 = How to use? =
 Here is an example how to use this plugin:

 1. Create the category "TV Shows".
-2. Add the created category in the Site Admin -> MCL -> Settings -> Monitored categories -> Series (You must enter the ID of the category).
+1. Add the created category in the Site Admin -> MCL -> Settings -> Monitored categories -> Series (You must enter the ID of the category).
-3. Create a new post in this category, with the title "Boston Legal - Episode S01E01" and the tag "Boston Legal".
+1. Create a new post in the new category, with the title "Boston Legal - Episode S01E01" and the tag "Boston Legal".

 When you watched the second episode, you can go to the Site Admin -> MCL -> Quick Post and there you can see that their is an entry for Boston Legal.
 Also an link to post "Boston Legal - Episode S01E02".
 When you click it, it automatically creates an new empty post in the "TV Shows" category with the title "Boston Legal - Episode S01E02" and the tag "Boston Legal".
 When you want to add some text to the post you can click on "Edit before posting" and you are forwarded to the new post page where the title, tag and the category are already set.